 Legal uncertainty applies in Vermont.
 Some operators may still accept players there, but access can change quickly as operator terms or enforcement posture shifts.
 Use the source-backed state notes before registering or redeeming prizes.

 Options are limited in Vermont.
-Start only with one of the currently listed operators above, create your account with accurate information, and review the platform's state-specific terms before claiming any bonus.
+Start only with one of the listed sites above.
+Make your account with real info.
+Read the site's state-specific terms before you claim a bonus.

-Before you proceed, confirm that the operator still accepts Vermont players, review any state exclusions or redemption limits, and avoid assuming that the current listing guarantees long-term access.
+Before you go further, check that the site still takes Vermont players.
+Read any state exclusions or redemption limits.
+Don't assume the current listing means long-term access.

 Sweepstakes casinos use two currencies.
 Gold Coins are for entertainment.
 You get them free at signup, through daily logins, and from giveaways.
 Gold Coins have no cash value.
 You cannot redeem them for money.
 They are just for fun.